 What is Vaporization?

-Vaporization can be defined as the process in which liquid state changes into the vapor state.
+Vaporization can be defined as the process in which liquid state changes into the vapour state.
 As a result of an increase in temperature, the kinetic energy of the molecules increases.
 Due to the increases in kinetic energy, the force of attraction between the molecules reduces.
-As a result, they escape into the surrounding in the form of vapors.
-This process involves consumption of heat energy.
+As a result, they escape into the surrounding in the form of vapours.
+This process involves the consumption of heat energy.

 Evaporation is different from boiling on the basis that evaporation is a surface phenomenon, unlike boiling which is a bulk phenomenon.